akkshay0107/tinympc/README.md

 ```bash
 cargo run --bin controlled_sim --release
 ```

+In the simulation, the rocket starts at a random position and tries to land the rocket safely.
+The rocket can then be clicked and dragged to different locations on the screen to see how the model reacts to the rocket being dropped from that location.

 Additionally, the simulation can also be run with keyboard inputs (instead of the model providing controls).
 For this, from the project root, run: